This post is sponsored by Cinch Financial. All opinions are 100% ours.

 The idea is to take these four pillars and give you a real-time picture of your overall financial situation.

 As simple as money in vs. money out.
-The basic analysis of income vs. expenses and where you stand at the end of each month.
+Cinch will give you a basic analysis of income vs. expenses and where you stand at the end of each month.

-Based on your bank account and credit card transactions Cinch will make recommendations.
+Based on your bank account and credit card transactions Cinch will also make recommendations.

 Recommendations such as what to do with any extra money coming in, as well as provide you a warning if they notice your spending is increasing abnormally.